docker-library/ghost/README.md

 - Eventually, I will use multi-stage builds

-## edge vs master branch
+## Branches: edge vs master

-Because I run many-many websites in production, I prefer to do my tests using a dedicated `edge` branch.
+Because I run a lot of websites in production using this image, I prefer to do my tests using a dedicated `edge` branch.

 Once I confirm the edge build PASS, I update the Dockerfile under the `master` branch as well.
 At this point, I’m really confident the docker image is working perfectly.